This post may contain affiliate links.

 But more to the point, self-doubt happens because we don’t trust ourselves.
 We are already internally questioning something and it feeds off that mistrust.
 Self-doubt finds its way into our lives because ultimately, we don’t have the confidence required to fight it off.

 Because let’s face it, everyone has self-doubt.
 Everyone is constantly faced with the same limiting questions and internal concerns when they launch a project.
 It doesn’t matter if it’s your first short story or your 15th novel.
 It doesn’t matter if its a movie you are producing, a collection of paintings, or a campaign at your advertising firm.
 It’s always there, always just under the surface waiting for a moment to strike.
 Waiting for a glimmer of failing confidence or mistrust in ourselves to be able to wiggle itself in.

 [RELATED: 9 Ways to Choose Happiness, and When Not to]

 This is a tricky question.
 Can it be good?
 Where is the line drawn between the impostor and self-doubt?
 The odd part is, there isn’t a line.
 You can befriend your self-doubt, just as you can befriend the impostor.
 But it’s deeper than that.
-Befriending your impostor can curtail self-doubt in its tracks because you now have a strong ally at your disposal.
+Befriending your impostor can overcome self-doubt in its tracks because you now have a strong ally at your disposal.

 The difference between the seed of self-doubt and the impostor is the intent.
 Our inner voice is simply trying to help us (in a painful, tactless way), while self-doubt exists simply to put a stop to what we are doing.

 This difference is key.
 If you can control the variables, self-doubt can be helpful because it forces you to prove it wrong, to conquer it and achieve success.
 That fear that it creates can be a powerful motivator, it shows us our comfort zones so we can push past it.
 But if you can’t control the variables, self-doubt is a force to be reckoned with.
-But have no fear, we’ll get more into that soon.
+But have no fear, we’ll get more into overcoming self doubt soon.

 Why do we doubt ourselves